HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 ## Installing or uninstalling DXClient from NpmJS registry

-Use `npm install @hcl-software/dxclient` command to install the latest version of DXClient.
+To install the latest version of DXClient, use the `npm install @hcl-software/dxclient` command.

 Use `npm install -g @hcl-software/dxclient` command to install DXClient globally.